NLU in AdaOS

 Web UI: NLU Teacher

-In the default web desktop scenario the NLU Teacher UI is a schema-driven modal:
+In the default web desktop scenario the current NLU Teacher UI is a schema-driven modal:

 - Tabs: User requests / Candidates